The Art Of Marinating Pork Ribs For Maximum Flavor

 -Acidic Marinades

-– Rely on acidic elements like vinegar, lemon juice, or buttermilk to tenderize the meat.
+– Rely on acidic ingredients like vinegar, lemon juice, or buttermilk to tenderize the meat.

 – Work by breaking down proteins and connective tissues.

-– Result in a more tender and flavorful cut of meat.
+– Result in a more tender and flavorful reduce of meat.

 – Typically used for shorter marinating instances (up to 24 hours).